brennane/RepRapGuru/Kit_Review.md

 ## Reviewer Adjustment: "positive"

 Finally, after writing this review.
-I think it edges slightly more pessimistic.
+I think it edges slightly  pessimistic.
 If you are DIY'er then go have fun and expect some bumps.
 If you are buying this as a christmas present for a family member, be prepared to help out.
 The build manual opens with this expection which I think is appropriate for this kit:

 - A little better than basic understanding of electronics
 - A little better than basic understanding of mechanical components